DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 If a single deployment serves multiple underlays, you need a separate configuration for each.
 Name is specified in the underlay file, and also matches the name of the config/underlay sub-directory in the underlay sub-project resources.

 *Example value:* `cmssynpuf`

+## SZSourceData
+Pointer to the source BigQuery dataset.

+### SZSourceData.datasetId
+**required** String

+Dataset id of the source BigQuery dataset.

+### SZSourceData.projectId
+**required** String

+Project id of the source BigQuery dataset.

+### SZSourceData.sqlSubstitutions
+**optional** Map [ String, String ]

+Key-value map of substitutions to make in the input SQL files.

+Wherever the keys appear in the input SQL files wrapped in braces and preceded by a dollar sign, they will be substituted by the values before running the queries.
+For example, [key] `omopDataset` -> [value] `bigquery-public-data.cms_synthetic_patient_data_omop` means `${omopDataset}` in any of the input SQL files will be replaced by `bigquery-public-data.cms_synthetic_patient_data_omop`.

+Keys may not include spaces or special characters, only letters and numbers.
+This is simple string substitution logic and does not handle more complicated cases, such as nested substitutions.